saramic/the-d-team/analysis/analysis_plan.md

-think about possible relation between variables (e.g. dispensed_week<prescription_week, buying delay > 1 year (check expiration)) understanding our data: system codes - meaning (location, data providers, companies?) we could try tracking the migration patterns (patient ID permanently changing the store ID with specific post code or find people travelling a lot, how does it affect health) what happens when a patient moves (new ID with new postcode/patient is updated and only last pc is stored/first postcode used)
+think about possible relation between variables (e.g. dispensed_week<prescription_week, buying delay > 1 year (check expiration)) understanding our data: system codes - meaning (location, data providers, companies?) isbannergroup - banner group is a group of pharmacies using one branding, but the owners have almost full autonomy in local advertising choice, is the owner of property etc. It's not a franchise and not a chain pharmacy.

+we could try tracking the migration patterns (patient ID permanently changing the store ID with specific post code or find people travelling a lot, how does it affect health) what happens when a patient moves (new ID with new postcode/patient is updated and only last pc is stored/first postcode used)